Feature Flow: In-network Feature Flow Estimation for Video Object Detection: Main Work

 To perform element-wise addition merger, the relation information and the feature map of the current frame are converted into a 128-dimension feature map.
 The result of the correlation layer is passed to a convolutional layer ($3\times 3 \times 128$ kernels).
 The features of the current frame produced by EB-1 are passed to another embedded block denoted as EB-2, which is illustrated in Figure \ref{fig:2ems} (b).
 EB-2 is similar to EB-1.
 The difference is that the channel of kernels for layers in EB-2 are changed to 128.
 After merging, the fused feature map is passed to two convolutional layers ($3\times 3\times 128$ kernels and $3\times 3\times 2$ kernels) to produce a FFM.

-After applying our advanced IFF module to IFF-Net, a better performance is achieved.
-Compared with FlowNet based methods \cite{zhu2017flow,zhu2017deep}, our IFF-Net with this advanced IFF module is significantly better, though this advanced IFF module only consists of 9 layers, much smaller than Flownet (23 layers).
+After applying our advanced IFF module to IFF-Net, better performance can be achieved.
+Compared with optical flow based methods \cite{zhu2017flow,zhu2017deep}, our IFF-Net with this advanced IFF module is significantly better, though this advanced IFF module only consists of 9 layers, which is much smaller than Flownet (23 layers).
 To further improve the performance of our IFF-Net, we develop a Transformation Residual Loss (TRL) and present it in the next part.